hadmacker/TheJoyOfCode/Aphorisms.md

 ## Entropy & Rust

+_Lesson: Code "rusts" over time._

 * [Entropy](https://en.wikipedia.org/wiki/Entropy) exists in all systems.
 [Software is no exception](https://en.wikipedia.org/wiki/Software_entropy).
-* Code "rusts" over time.
 * [What is your Inverse Bus Factor](https://jhall.io/archive/2021/07/22/what-is-your-inverse-bus-factor/)
   * How many people do you need to lose before the team can become productive?
 * [The Net Negative Producing Programmer](https://wiki.c2.com/?NetNegativeProducingProgrammer)
-  > "There are net negative producing programmers (NNPPs) on almost all projects, who insert enough spoilage to exceed the value of their production.
+  > "There are net negative producing programmers (NNPPs)..., who insert enough spoilage to exceed the value of their production.
 So, it is important to make the bold statement: Taking a poor performer off the team can often be more productive than adding a good one."

 ## [Goodharts Law](https://en.wikipedia.org/wiki/Goodhart%27s_law) & [Perverse Incentive](https://en.wikipedia.org/wiki/Perverse_incentive)